wazuh/wazuh-documentation/source/_templates/installations/elastic/common/add_roles_and_users.rst

 Apart from the extra users, there are three extra roles added.
 These roles are in charge of giving the right permissions to the users:

 - ``wazuh_ui`` gives enough privileges to ``kibanaserver`` user to operate with the Wazuh’s indexes.
-This user is one of the Open Distro for Elasticsearch `default users <https://opendistro.github.io/for-elasticsearch-docs/docs/security-access-control/users-roles/>`_ and its purpose is to perform tasks such as making cluster-wide searches, indexing monitoring or writing in indices.
+This user is one of the Open Distro for Elasticsearch `default users <https://opendistro.github.io/for-elasticsearch-docs/docs/security-access-control/users-roles/>`_ and its purpose is to perform tasks such as making cluster-wide searches, indexing monitoring, or writing in indices.

 - ``wazuh_ui_user`` provides ``wazuh_user`` ability to read the Wazuh’s indexes.